 Use some royal icing, with soft peak consistency, and a small paintbrush to coat the back of each wing, place over a chopstick or similar to set dry.
 These take a few hours to dry, so you might want to do them the day before.

 To add the butterflies, pipe tiny bodies of black royal icing, with a stiff peak consistency, using a small round nozzle, no.2 size or snip a hole in your piping bag.
 Make the butterfly bodies by piping little beads in a row.

 Add a blob of stiff white royal icing next to the piped butterfly body on each side to support and stick each butterfly wing.

 Place the wings on the cake, pushing them into the body.

 You might find you need a cocktail stick to support the wings while they dry, depending on the angle you wish them to sit at.
 The supports can be removed once the wings have set hard.

-Leave the decoration to dry and then cover the joins by attaching lengths of thin ivory ribbon (or any colour you choose) to finish off the cake.
+Leave the decoration to dry and then cover the joins between the tiers by attaching lengths of thin ivory ribbon (or any colour you choose) to finish off the cake.

 Pressed flower wedding cake tutorial taken from Botanical Baking by Juliet Sear. (© David & Charles Publishing.
 Published with permission).